Medical Student & Resident Education

 - One-on-one discussions between student and faculty regarding pre-determined topics outside of the clinic

 - Self-study through prepared curriculum material

-The Allergy & Immunology Division provides the major instruction to pediatric and internal medicine residents in the evaluation and management of children and adults with allergic diseases, asthma, and immunodeficiency diseases.
-It also provides didactic teaching for the residents on the basics of Allergy and Immunology and directs teaching for the residents in the regular departmental clinical conferences and as part of the inpatient consultation service.
+The Pediatric Allergy and Immunology Division provides the major instruction to pediatric and internal medicine residents in the evaluation and management of children and adults with allergic diseases, asthma, and immunodeficiency diseases.
+It also provides didactic teaching for the residents on the basics of allergy and immunology and directs teaching for the residents in the regular departmental clinical conferences and as part of the inpatient consultation service.

-An Allergy & Immunology elective is available for pediatric and internal medicine residents, and fourth-year medical students.
+An allergy and immunology elective is available for pediatric and internal medicine residents, and fourth-year medical students.
 The objectives of the elective are to:

 - Develop a working differential diagnosis of allergies, asthma, and primary immunodeficiencies.

 - Learn how to conduct a complete physical exam including the upper and lower airways.

 - Examine and discuss patients from all major allergy and immunology categories: allergic rhinitis, asthma, urticaria, drug allergy, food allergy, and primary immunodeficiency.

 Residents see outpatients in our clinics under the supervision of one of the members of the Division faculty.
 Relevant articles about specific allergic and immunologic disorders are provided to residents at the beginning of each rotation, and residents attend clinical conferences offering didactic teaching for fellows.